High-Resolution Image Synthesis via Next-Token Prediction: Training Strategy

-When sampling data, we introduce two distinct strategies to handle transformable and non-transformable attributes.
-For transformable attributes such as image resolution and aspect ratio, which can be adjusted without quality degradation, we utilize a truncated normal distribution sampling strategy, denoted as $\mathrm{trunc\_norm}(\mu,\sigma,a,b)$.
+\paragraph{Statistical Analysis Sampling.} To address these challenges, we perform statistical analysis on each batch of sampled data, examining features such as resolution, prompt composition, and style tags, and feed these features back into the sampling process for subsequent iterations in real-time.
+When sampling data, we introduce two distinct strategies to handle transformable and non-transformable attributes. \textit{For transformable attributes} such as image resolution and aspect ratio, which can be adjusted without quality degradation, we utilize a truncated normal distribution sampling strategy, denoted as $\mathrm{trunc\_norm}(\mu,\sigma,a,b)$.
 We initially sample the desired data parameters, such as the target resolution.
 If the current data can be transformed to align with these specified parameters, we proceed with the transformed data; otherwise, we discard this sample and attempt resampling.
-In contrast, for non-transformable attributes, we decide whether to use the current data based on a predetermined sampling frequency specific to each attribute.
+In contrast, \textit{for non-transformable attributes}, we decide whether to use the current data based on a predetermined sampling frequency specific to each attribute.
 If the data exceeds this frequency, there is a 50\% probability it will be discarded.
 Although this approach may not strictly adhere to the exact predetermined sampling frequencies, it significantly enhances data utilization, particularly beneficial when dealing with the sampling of long-tail distributions.

+Based on statistical analysis sampling, we can achieve a more reliable and balanced selection, ensuring uniform sampling of all data types as expected.